 The RIPE NCC has already introduced features such as RIPE Atlas status checks, which integrate the power of the RIPE Atlas global network into end users' existing monitoring tools and infrastructure.
 This is an extremely valuable tool for service providers and the RIPE NCC will continue building tools and services aimed at providing direct value for our members and service providers in general.
-This will help to improve general stability and resiliency of the Internet by empowering service providers with unique tools to monitor global network behaviour and act proactively in case of issues.
+This will help to improve the general stability and resiliency of the Internet by empowering service providers with unique tools to monitor global network behaviour and act proactively in case of issues.

-RIPE Atlas currently allows users to run their own measurements that test reachability and round-trip times, traceroutes, DNS measurements and more - from thousands of vantage points around the globe.
-All measurements are aggregated and provide a bigpicture view of the Internet available in several formats, including "traffic maps".
+RIPE Atlas currently allows users to run their own measurements that test reachability and round-trip times, traceroutes, DNS, NTP measurements and more - from thousands of vantage points around the globe.
+All measurements are aggregated and provide a big-picture view of the Internet available in several formats, including "traffic maps".

-In 2015, the RIPE NCC will continue to expand the RIPE Atlas infrastructure to accommodate the growing number of probes.
-The RIPE NCC plans to distribute no additional RIPE Atlas probes beyond keeping the network at the level of 10,000 active probes, but will pursue external funding and sponsorship.
-The RIPE NCC will work with parties interested in sponsoring this activity and will spend funds received from those parties towards expansion of the network.
+In 2015, the RIPE NCC continued to expand the RIPE Atlas infrastructure to accommodate the growing number of probes.
+The RIPE NCC started to purchase probes using only external funding from 2014 and that trend will continue in 2016.
+When the target of 10,000 active probes is met, the RIPE NCC will review its distribution strategy to target covering as many ASNs as possible.
 The experience gained by the RIPE NCC and the move to external funding of the service means that further efficiencies can be introduced while maintaining value for users.